 But, this year was different.
 I saw many proof-of-concept examples and promising case studies on how leading manufacturing companies and large 3PLs are using digitally extracted data to improve supply chain performance.

-Gartner 2019 Supply Chain Executive Conference: A New Era – Convergence of the Digital and Physical Supply Chain
+Gartner 2019 SCC: A New Era – Convergence of the Digital and Physical Supply Chain

 Why Do We Care About Digitization?